paramjeetkaur122005-tech/Student-Achievement-Dashboard/README.md

 ---

-## 📜 License
+# 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---

-# ❤️ Developed by Paramjeet
+# ❤️ Developed by Sehaj

-*"Code, coffee, and a little chaos stitched together into one dashboard."*
+*"Turning academic data into visual stories, one dashboard at a time."*